Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     ![generic lamp](img/getting-started-flow05-generic-lamp.png)

-    Give the light a name, select a Zigbee2MQTT device you paired and define it's capabilities.
+    Give the light a name, select a Zigbee2MQTT device you paired, and define its capabilities.
-    In our case it is dimmable, can change the color temperature but has no RGB color support.
+    In our case, it is dimmable, can change the color temperature but has no RGB color support.

     ![generic lamp](img/getting-started-flow06-hue-device-config.png)

-    Back in the *generic-lamp* config we can define to set the brightness to 30 (range from 0 to 255).
+    Back in the *generic-lamp* config, we can define to set the brightness to 30 (range from 0 to 255).
     And the color to 153 (around 6500° Kelvin).
 The color uses the Mirek scale, with values usually between 50 and 400.

     `Mirek = 1.000.000 / Temp. in Kelvin`